 attempting to identify points on the baseline (within the

 noise multiplier) and taking a moving average over the window.

 If you want to save the spectrum with the

-baseline subtracted, select "Apply to New" from the
+baseline subtracted, select "Make New" under "Make

-drop down menu to generate an overlay with a flat baseline.
+Overlay" to generate an overlay with a flat baseline.

 To make a line list, adjust the "Noise

 Multiplier" so that the green line is above almost all